bitrate16/peripage-python/README.md

   -n, --newline         Force printer to add newline at the end of the printed
                         text and flush the buffer
   -t TEXT, --text TEXT  ASCII text that should be printed.
 Add a line break at
-                        the end of the string to avoid it being cut -s STREAM, --stream STREAM
+                        the end of the string to avoid it being cut.
+String can be empty, so just page break will be printed -s STREAM, --stream STREAM
                         Reads an input from stdin and prints as ASCII text -i IMAGE, --image IMAGE